frigus02/RESTer/README.md

 * `node` in a version >= 4.
 * The package `jpm` to be installed globally.

+If you are using windows you should turn off autocrlf in git, so files fetched from bower remain exactly the same.
+This is required because reviewers on AMO compare third party libaries by their MD5 hash.

+    git config --global core.autocrlf input

 Install all other dependencies with the following command:

     npm install